Kneaded That

 Overhead picture of the instructions for pumpkin cheesecake cookies.
 Picture of cheesecake filling.

-Step 1: Make the filling: Beat cream cheese, powdered sugar, and vanilla, then freeze in small scoops.
+Step 1: Make the filling: Beat the cream cheese, powdered sugar, and vanilla until smooth.
+Scoop small teaspoons onto a parchment-lined plate (one per cookie) and freeze at least 30 minutes.

 Picture of blotted pumpkin puree needed for pumpkin cheesecake cookies.

-Step 2: Blot the pumpkin: Use paper towels to blot out the extra liquid from the pumpkin puree.
-I started with 120g and ended with around 75g after blotting.
+Step 2: Blot the pumpkin: Use paper towels to press as much moisture out of the pumpkin purée as possible.
+I started with 120g and ended with about 75g after blotting.

 Overhead picture of pumpkin cheesecake cookie dough in a stainless steel bowl.